hmel/powwow/README.md

 powwow
 ======

-An HTTPS client to an encrypted event store.
+An encrypted event store client for lamassu/merrimack.

 This library uses the familiar pub/sub interface, but all topics and content are encrypted before being sent to the event store.